danniyu/csrf-presentation/readme.md

 A presentation and sample app on CSRF defense and mitigation.

+This is an adaptation of https://github.com/jacksingleton/csrf-presentation

 ## Requirements ##
 - Java 7
 - Maven
 - Gradle
 - Chrome

+(Yes, this uses both Gradle and Maven right now)

 ## Setting up ##
 - Make sure Java 7 is first on your classpath.